AEB-labs/docs-trade-compliance/docs/Export Controls/integration-of-risk-assessment/basic-concepts-3.md

 During an Export Control check with enabled Risk Assessment integration (API method [checkTransaction()](ref:checktransaction)), a Risk Assessment questionnaire is created for a checked business transaction (e.g., order) if it is needed according to the configuration and does not yet exist (see [Reference Data](doc:reference-data)).
 This leads to a restriction for the Risk Assessment jurisdiction in the check result.
 If the questionnaire already exists, its result is evaluated and considered in the check result.

-> 📘 At any moment at most one questionnaire can exist for a single business transaction from a host system (the newest one is always the relevant one).
+> 📘 At any moment at most one questionnaire can exist for a single business transaction from a partner system (the newest one is always the relevant one).

 The following check results are available for the Risk Assessment jurisdiction: